-The first three years of the coming National Government will be very largely 408 devoted to restoring New Zealand's shattered economy.
+The first three years of the coming National Government will be very 408 largely devoted to restoring New Zealand's shattered economy.

-Continuous attention to economic trends and problems will replace stop-go 408 and panic measures. / And the taxation system will be used to give incentives for 402 desirable economic activity. /
+Continuous attention to economic trends and problems will replace stop- 408 go and panic measures.
+And the taxation system will be used to give 402 incentives for desirable economic activity.

 We will take steps to stimulate savings.
-Savings accounts, limited as to 414 amount, will be established.
-The deposits of individuals will earn an interest rate 414 at least equal to the annual rate of inflation thus preserving the purchasing power of 414 savings.
+Savings accounts, limited as 414 to amount, will be established.
+The deposits of individuals will earn an 414 interest rate at least equal to the annual rate of inflation thus preserving the 414 purchasing power of savings.

-We believe that continued double-figure inflation will destroy the basis of 414 the New Zealand economy and cause untold misery. \blacksquare The fight against increases 414 in the cost of living is the most important single issue in economic management.
+We believe that continued double-figure inflation will destroy the basis 414 of the New Zealand economy and cause untold misery.
+The fight against 414 increases in the cost of living is the most important single issue in economic management.

-People without jobs represent waste of productive effort: A policy of full employment and the dignity of labour.
-We do not accept 408 unemployment as a balancing factor in economic management.
-701
+People without jobs represent waste of productive effort: National 410 supports a policy of full employment and the dignity of labour.
+We do not 408 accept unemployment as a balancing factor in economic management.
+701 701